tmecklem/realtime-web/slides/index.md

 ---

-### Problem 1:
+### Problem:
 # Scarce Resources

 <!--

 (Katie)

 The first problem we want to highlight today is the problem of scarce resources.
-Or maybe in more familiar terms, things like inventory management and out of stock situations.
+And this problem is probably most commonly seen in systems that handle inventory management, such as out of stock situations.
 There is a reality for most e-commerce sites, that customers are interacting with digital representations of a physical inventory.
 And that means there is a constraint, or a limit, to the number of items that can actually be sold.
 Take event tickets as an example.
 There is a limit to the number of tickets that can be sold for an event because there is a physical limit to the number of people who can attend that event.
-And it is our job as designers and developers to make sure customers have the right information at the right time to make informed decisions about that buying process.
+And it is our job as designers and developers to make sure customers have the right information about an item at the right time to make informed decisions about that buying process.
+So, what state or status is the item in?
+Is it available for pre-order, is it available to purchase, is it out of stock?
+All of these things and more are questions that a customer has during the buying process.

 So let's take a look at what that may look like.
  -->